Does formalizing reasoning require new mathematics?

 Real numbers: the rationals seem dense (between any two, there's another), but they have "holes." √2 is not a ratio of integers, so it doesn't exist in ℚ. Dedekind cuts and Cauchy sequences filled these holes, constructing the complete ordered field ℝ necessary for rigorous analysis, for calculus to actually work.

 Each extension involved building new structure because the existing structure couldn't do what was needed.
-The numbers weren't sitting there waiting to be found, nor were they arbitrary inventions.
+The numbers weren't sitting there waiting to be found.
 They were constructed under constraint, to solve problems the prior system couldn't even pose.

 Calculus gave Newton the concept of instantaneous velocity, a concept that requires the mathematical structure to be thinkable at all.
-Something similar holds for non-Euclidean geometry: what Riemann and his predecessors constructed were the conditions under which a new kind of space could be conceived.
+What Riemann constructed were the conditions under which a new kind of space could be conceived.
 (It turned out, somewhat remarkably, that we inhabit one.)
-And Hilbert spaces appear to be the only known structure adequate to quantum phenomena, because superposition, entanglement, and non-commuting observables have no home in classical mathematical frameworks.
+Hilbert spaces appear to be the only known structure adequate to quantum phenomena, because superposition, entanglement, and non-commuting observables have no home in classical mathematical frameworks.

 Mathematics is the tool we use to make things precise.
 It's how we move from vague intuition to rigorous structure.
 It's the medium of exact description.